murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 | 12 GD   | **Doomed**: Death seemed ever so close, but somehow you survived.
 You are out of action until you've had a day to recover.
 Afterwards, your next VIG Save from a Wound determines your fate.
 If it is a fail, you die horribly.
 If you pass, roll 3d6.
 If the total is higher than your max GD, take the new result. |

 ### Recovering
-If you rest in a safe environment for at least 10 minutes and you are not **Deprived**, you recover your GD fully and remove any Feat Fatigue.
+If you rest in a safe environment for at least 10 minutes and you are not **Deprived**, you recover your GD fully and remove any Fatigue.

 Quality Loss is recovered at one point per full night's rest.
 If multiple Qualities are reduced, choose which one to recover a point in each day.